Do people today want chilling and thrilling story-lines?

 But porn was also another key player in eradicating these Thrillers that had explicit parts because softcore sex scenes couldn't compete with real pornography.
 As pornography was growing in popularity, people no longer had to settle for a racy 10-20 second long softcore sex scene in an erotic thriller movie

 What I wanted to do with my own art is bring back the thrillers from the 70s, 80s, and the 90s so I started working on my own Thriller and Erotic Thriller stories.
 I complimented and gave some credit to those three eras for where my inspirations came from.
 I do both erotic and non erotic thrillers because I keep a portfolio with art that contains explicit content and one that does not.
 So if I have to ever show off my portfolio to someone important with any interest in my artwork and they just don't care for the explicit stuff.
 I have plenty of non-sexual content I can show them.
 I usually get somewhat discovered on Art Station because of this.
-Yes, it's good to have lots of non-sexual art images in your arsenal versus relying on pornographic content.

 Claire and Irene Meet Kuchisake, Slit-Mouth Woman.
 The Japanese legend of the 1970s.
 Yurei Yokai is a Horror Thriller inspired by J-Horror movies featuring iconic characters like Sadako from the Ring, Kayako from Ju-On, and many others.
 Originally I wanted Claire and Irene in the image to be Japanese girls being terrorized instead of two Scottish girls.
+It would have made more sense, but because I use to do a lot of stuff involving Irene being terrorized by supernatural forces like Sadako before back in 2012, it just became a recurring theme to use these two characters vs replacing them.

 As an artist myself I understand that there are a lot of things that can be done with chilling storylines.
 Many have tried and attempted with a lot of the modern media and it doesn't work very well with the shitty filming today.
 There was a remake of The Bad Seed, and the original 1950s one is still better.
 Nothing can compete with how well films use to be shot for these elements.
 For one thing movies back then had a certain way of filming scenes that made everything appear more authentic looking.
 I am always looking for a new dark and chilling tale to create a graphic novel around or something from the past to be inspired by.